 Having served nearly a decade as an Assistant United States Attorney for the Middle District of Tennessee, Chris brings government-side insights and perspectives to his work that facilitate his understanding of investigators’ and regulators’ priorities and objectives.
 Combined with the productive working relationships he has cultivated and the credibility he has earned with government attorneys, this experience helps him find solutions that resolve immediate compliance concerns and minimize future ones.

-Prior to his tenure as an AUSA, Chris represented clients in complex commercial litigation matters at a large firm in Washington, D.C.
+Chris is on the American Arbitration Association (AAA)’s Roster of Arbitrators’ Commercial and Healthcare Arbitration Panels.
 He is a Rule 31 Listed General Civil Mediator by the Tennessee Supreme Court and a listed mediator and arbitrator with the American Health Law Association’s Dispute Resolution Service.
 He also has served as a Rule 53 federal court-appointed special master empowered to oversee and resolve discovery disputes in complex commercial litigation.
+Prior to his tenure as an AUSA, Chris represented clients in complex commercial litigation matters at a large firm in Washington, D.C.

-Active in many professional organizations, Chris serves as a Hearing Examiner for the Tennessee Board of Professional Responsibility and is a member of the Harry Phillips American Inn of Court and of the Tennessee Bar Association, where he has served as chair and vice chair of the Federal Practice Section.
-He is a member of the Nashville Bar Association, chair and former secretary of its Historical Committee, and a Nashville Bar Fellow.
-Chris is also a member of the American Health Law Association (where he serves on the Dispute Resolution Services Council), the Federal Bar Association, the Health Care Compliance Association, and the American Bar Association.
+Active in many professional organizations, Chris serves as a Hearing Examiner for the Tennessee Board of Professional Responsibility and chairs the Program Committee of the Harry Phillips American Inn of Court.
+He is a member of the Tennessee Bar Association, where he has served as chair and vice chair of the Federal Practice Section, and the Nashville Bar Association, where he is a former chair and secretary of its Historical Committee and a Nashville Bar Fellow.
+Chris is also a member of the American Health Law Association (where he serves on the Dispute Resolution Services Council), the Academy of Court-Appointed Neutrals, the Federal Bar Association, the Health Care Compliance Association, and the American Bar Association.

 Chris is also committed to serving his community, donating his time and talents to several charitable and philanthropic endeavors in the Nashville area.
 He was named to the Tennessee Justice Center’s Pro Bono Hall of Fame for his work fighting cuts in Tennessee Medicaid (TennCare) benefits for a ten-year-old child with severe epilepsy.
 He currently serves as the Chair of the Board of Autism Tennessee and as a past chair on the Honorary Board of Stars Nashville, a non-profit that provides prevention, intervention, treatment, and training programs addressing bullying, substance abuse, violence, and social and emotional barriers to success in Tennessee schools.
 He is a member of the Rotary Club of Nashville and has also been an Adjunct Professor of Law at Belmont University.
 When not serving his clients or the community, he enjoys hockey, theater, and spending time with his wife and two young boys.